 On this cd-rom, comments by the French philosopher Michel Foucault are being confronted with different texts of other writers, the Ten Thunderclaps from James Joyce's novel 'Finnegans Wake' running through it like a continuous thread.
 These thunderclaps (one-hundred-letter "words", hiding words from many different languages) ring in a new phase in history each time.

 Point of departure was Foucault's remark that we "speak to survive"; we tell each other stories to ward off our fear of death.
-Foucault predicts that man will founder in the end.
-And in the constantly increasing and independently growing stream of information and words, man will disappear "like a face of sand at the edge of the sea".
+Foucault predicts that man will perish in the end in a constantly increasing and independently growing stream of information and words, man will disappear "like a face of sand at the edge of the sea".

 James Joyce said the same thing in another way:"Talk save us"; thousands of years earlier Homer described how his hero Odysseus was tempted by the seductive song of the sirens.
 They claim "to know everything that happens on this prosperous earth", but do not tell that Odysseus would have to pay for this knowledge with his life.